Debtors Can Still Claim California’s Increased, Automatic Homestead, Despite California Code of Civil Procedure § 704.965

 Contact an Experienced Homestead Exemption Bankruptcy Attorney

 The bottom line is that bankruptcy creditors have rights, but sometimes those rights must yield to the rights of the debtors, including Chapter 7 bankruptcy debtors.
-If you are involved in a homestead exemption fight, contact the bankruptcy and real estate attorneys at Talkov Law at (844) 4-TALKOV (825568)
+If you are involved in a bankruptcy exemption fight, including one involving the homestead exemption, contact the bankruptcy and real estate attorneys at Talkov Law at (844) 4-TALKOV (825568)